- Video editing guide for beginners

 There are many options available for editing video footage, from Premiere and Final Cut Pro, to Apple's iMovie and Windows Movie Maker.
-But if you’re new to this world, I suggest using Wondershare Filmora (originally Wondershare Video Editor).
+But if you’re new to this world, I suggest using Wondershare Filmora.
 This video footage editor is extremely capable and simple, and allows you to import, edit and export high definition videos.
 Now let's see how to edit video footage using it.

 #1 Import your video footage

-Before importing video footage into Video Editor, you can copy all of the files from the relevant directory on the memory card to a hard drive.
-Then run this program and choose the relevant aspect ratio (16:9 or 4:3).
+Before importing video footage into Filmora Video Editor, you can copy all of the files from the relevant directory on the memory card to the computer.
+Then run this video editing software on Windows or Mac and choose New Project to create a new project.
+It is recommended to do some Project Settings before moving ahead.
+You can set the relevant aspect ratio (16:9, 9:16, 1:1 or 4:3) if you have a special need, otherwise the project will be created with default 16:9 aspect ratio.
 Click “Import” to locate and add your files to the media item.

 #2 Edit your video footage

 After that, drag-n-drop the imported files to the timeline and this video footage editor enables you to preview every clip clearly.
 You can stretch and drag the individual chunks, and this will manage which portions you want to appear on your video.

 Crop, rotate, trim, split footage using the basic video editing tools